Yocoss/HP_Project/README.md

 # HP_Project

-This folder ocntains the three main program used in this project:
+This folder contains the three main program used in this project:

   The C++ code Ardu.cpp
   The html interface2.html